Last updated on

 More peculiar additional tools, including a can opener, garlic press, and avocado press, should be placed on the opposite side of the top shelf for easy grabbing when needed.
 These could not be considered “regularly used” in an average kitchen environment but rather for occasional use.

-Use cookware organizers (drawer organizer) to help you with this.
+Use cookware organizers (drawer organizers) to help you with this, and they work as a kitchen drawer alternative too.

 We suggest that you keep the most used spices commonly close by the stove.
 This way, you will not have to walk to get them, and it can save time and energy when prepping food.
 Don’t forget to label them too.